neilgee/navgoco-wp/readme.txt

 - Add in the Menu CSS ID to apply the Navgoco Menu to, comma separate multiple menus.
 - Each menu transformed into a Navgoco Menu will get an additional CSS Menu class called 'navgoco'
+- Option to disable the Navgoco default CSS
+- Change the menu slide duration
+- Change the menu slide transition
+- Option to save the menu state in a browser session
+- Option to enable 'Accordion' effect which can close menu item when another is clicked
+- Option to add additional HTML mark up inside the <code><span></span> tag for the Carat dropdown symbol